michael-schlueter/cc-personal-budget/README.md

 ## Setup
 The dependencies which are necessary to run this app can be found in the package.json file.
+Node needs to be installed on your system.

 1. Clone the repo
 2. Navigate to the project folder in the terminal and install the necessary NPM dependencies